TL;DR

 Free for basic use.
 Premium tiers available on some services for extended duration and features, typically $3-9/month.

-Free tier available with limited storage (500MB) and features.
-Paid plans start at about $4/month for more storage, custom domains, and additional addresses.
-The Proton Unlimited plan bundles VPN, Drive, and Calendar for about $10/month.
+The free tier includes 500MB of storage and basic features.
+Paid plans cost about $4 per month for extra storage, custom domains and more email addresses.
+The Proton Unlimited plan bundles VPN, Drive and Calendar for about $10 per month.

 Mobile Apps